miguelvelazco0116/restaurant_revenue/README.md

 <img src="img/avg_spend_and_price_and_visitors_cuisine.png" alt="avg-spend-price-visitors-cuisine" width="850">

-`relation among the revenue, the number of visitors and reviews`
+`Relation among the revenue, the number of visitors and reviews`

 The radar chart provides some intriguing insights into our culinary offerings.
 Consistent with previous data, Japanese cuisine generates the highest average monthly revenue, although the figures are quite similar across all types of cuisines.
 Interestingly, Mexican food, despite not garnering a large number of reviews, maintains a robust visitor count.
 On the other hand, Italian cuisine, which has slightly more reviews than Mexican, surprisingly sees fewer customers, even with comparable menu prices.
 This suggests that other variables such as promotions, location, or service quality might be influencing these trends.
 Currently, we can only speculate whether promotions directly affect customer turnout.
 In the upcoming sections, we will engage in causal inference analysis to determine the impact of these factors more definitively.